TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <br>

 3.1.
-Objects in a bucket can be thought similarly as files you add to your local file folder or upload in other platforms such as Google Drive.
-The bucket - object relationships is similar to the folder-file relationship.
+Objects in a bucket can be thought of similarly as files you add to your local file folder or upload in other platforms such as Google Drive.
+The bucket - object relationship is similar to the folder-file relationship.

 <br>